Karlsruhe

 Karlsruhe was the capital of the Margraviate of Baden-Durlach (Durlach: 1565–1718; Karlsruhe: 1718–1771), the Margraviate of Baden (1771–1803), the Electorate of Baden (1803–1806), the Grand Duchy of Baden (1806–1918), and the Republic of Baden (1918–1945).
 Its most remarkable building is Karlsruhe Palace, which was built in 1715.
-There are nine institutions of higher education in the city, most notably the Karlsruhe Institute of Technology (Karlsruher Institut für Technologie).
-Karlsruhe/Baden-Baden Airport (Flughafen Karlsruhe/Baden-Baden) is the second-busiest airport of Baden-Württemberg after Stuttgart Airport, and the 17th-busiest airport of Germany.
+It contains the Baden State Museum, the large cultural, art and regional history museum of the Baden region of Baden-Württemberg.
+There are nine institutions of higher education in the city, most notably the Karlsruhe Institute of Technology.
+Karlsruhe/Baden-Baden Airport is the second-busiest airport in Baden-Württemberg after Stuttgart Airport, and the 17th-busiest airport in Germany.

 Geography

 Karlsruhe lies completely to the east of the Rhine, and almost completely on the Upper Rhine Plain.
 It contains the Turmberg in the east, and also lies on the borders of the Kraichgau leading to the Northern Black Forest.

 The Rhine, one of the world's most important shipping routes, forms the western limits of the city, beyond which lie the towns of Maximiliansau and Wörth am Rhein in the German state of Rhineland-Palatinate.
 The city centre is about 7.5 km from the river, as measured from the Marktplatz (Market Square).
 Two tributaries of the Rhine, the Alb and the Pfinz, flow through the city from the Kraichgau to eventually join the Rhine.